asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/Asterisk-12-Bridging-Project/index.md

----

-**Note:**
+!!! note
     This won't be how this works.
 It's still going to be a masquerade.

----
+[//]: # (end-note)

 ##### Local channel optimization: